• Skip to primary navigation

 ×

-Masala Bread Toast
+Masala Bread Toast Recipe | Iyengar Bakery Style

 Jump to Recipe Print Recipe

-About Masala Bread Toast
+• How to make Masala Bread Toast

 What I love about this recipe

-Suitable for breakfast, snack , lunch or dinner
+Suitable for breakfast, snack, lunch or dinner

 Uses ingredients that are always available in the pantry

-Can be customized to our taste
+This easy recipe can be customized to our taste

-Takes very less time to prepare
+Takes very little time to prepare

-Great way to use up those vegetables in the refrigerator
+It is a great way to use up those vegetables in the refrigerator

 Loved by people of all age groups